CodeYourFuture/curriculum/common-content/en/module/tools/cat-2/index.md

 Both can be useful.

-Make sure you have achieved the learning objectives, between reading the two sources.
+Check you have achieved each learning objective listed on this page.